 What a joy the eight-month-old baby had been to the whole family!
 Bashir was Tahir's parents' first grandchild.
-How could any of them have guessed that their joy was going to be so short-lived?
-Just three days previously, the baby developed diarrhea.
+How could any of them have guessed that their joy would be so short-lived?
+Just three days previously, the baby had developed diarrhea.
 His bowel movements and vomiting had been uncontrollable.
 Bashir had died in the early hours of this morning.

-Tahir was finally roused from his stupor when his father spoke to him: "We must begin the preparations for burial.
+Tahir was finally roused from his stupor when his father said: "We must begin the preparations for burial.
 We must call the Imam [local Islamic priest] and send some people to dig a grave in the graveyard.
 Bashir should be laid to rest beside his other grandmother."

 Tahir now faced a problem he had never anticipated.
 He and his wife had very recently left Islam to become followers of Hazrat Isa (Jesus Christ).
 Would it be right for them to bury their son in the old Islamic way?
 Should they pray the Namaz-e-Janaza (Muslim burial prayer) over his body?
 If not, what should they do?
 How do the people following the path of Hazrat Isa -- "peace be upon him" -- bury their dead?

 Tahir wished fervently that he could talk with Maulana Ahmed Ali.
 But today was Monday, and the Maulana (teacher) would not come until Friday.
-The burial must be done today, and his father was waiting for a response from him.
+The burial must be done today, and his father was waiting for his response.

 "Please be patient with me, father," Tahir said.
 "My grief has overcome me.
 Give me a few moments to control myself."
 His father nodded sympathetically and went to another part of the house.

 Ahmed Ali lingered on the veranda to talk with Tahir.
 He asked Tahir if he prayed five times daily.
 Tahir mumbled that some days he did.
 Then the Maulana asked him if he was interested in learning how to pray so that he would get answers to the prayers.
-That interested Tahir, so Ahmed Ali invited him to come to Aminur Rehman's home on the next Friday, when he would be discussing the matter of the five-time prayer and how to receive answers.
+That interested Tahir, so Ahmed Ali invited him to come to Aminur Rehman's home on the next Friday when he would discuss the matter of the five-time prayer and how to receive answers.

 The teacher also showed them the Injil Sharif (New Testament Bible).
 It was all quite astonishing to Tahir.
 Nevertheless, both he and Aminur Rehman agreed that after each namaz (liturgical prayer) they would pray to Allah in the name of Isa Masih (Jesus Messiah) as the Maulana had encouraged them to do.

-Gratefully, Tahir continued regularly to attend the Friday Jama'at (assembly) and prayers in the house of Aminur Rehman.
+Gratefully, Tahir regularly attended the Friday Jama'at (assembly) and prayers in the house of Aminur Rehman.
 Tahir was amazed at the Maulana's knowledge of various matters of religion.
 Each Friday, he learned more about Hazrat Isa.
 The teacher explained that Hazrat Isa had really died on a Roman cross.
 That was very hard for Tahir to understand.
 He had always been told that Jesus was never crucified, but that when he was being held by the Roman and Jewish authorities, Allah had miraculously delivered him.
-Islam affirmed that a crucifixion of someone did take place, but that the man who was crucified was not Jesus.
+Islam affirmed that a crucifixion of someone did take place, but that the crucified man was not Jesus of Nazareth.
 It was another man who happened to look like Jesus.

 However, Maulana Ahmed Ali insisted to Tahir that it was Isa who was crucified and that he had died so that humanity could be redeemed from sin.
 Tahir was deeply impressed when the teacher showed from the Qur'an that Jesus had predicted his own death and resurrection (Maryam, chapter 19).
-When the teacher asked Tahir if he believed that Isa is the way, the truth, and the sacrifice for sin, Tahir thought about the way his prayers had been answered and then said that he did believe.
+When the teacher asked Tahir if he believed that Isa is the way, the truth, and the sacrifice for sin, Tahir thought about how his prayers had been answered and then said that he believed.